<p>Sunday Spotlight<br />

 Sunday Spotlight

 Sunday Spotlight is where we share our Calvary Kids Bible lesson topic each week for kids of all ages.
-Use this lesson for a Family Night devotion or a review time to talk about what your children learned at Calvary on Sunday!
-We post a new lesson every Wednesday.
+Use this lesson for a Family Night devotion or a preview/review time to talk about what your children are learning at Calvary on Sundays.
+These lessons correspond to the take-home cards your child receives each week.
+We post a new lesson here every Wednesday.

 Lesson Summary